bhoffman0/CSAwesome2/_sources/Unit4-Data-Collections/topic-4-8-arraylist-methods.rst

    pair: arraylist; set
    pair: arraylist; remove

-.. |AP CSA Reference Sheet| raw:: html

-   <a href="https://apstudents.collegeboard.org/ap/pdf/ap-computer-science-a-java-quick-reference_0.pdf" target="_blank">AP CSA Java Quick Reference Sheet</a>

 The following are the ``ArrayList`` methods that you need to know for the AP CSA exam.
-These are included on the |AP CSA Reference Sheet| that you will receive during the exam so you do not need to memorize them.
+These are included on the `AP CSA Java Quick Reference Sheet <https://apstudents.collegeboard.org/ap/pdf/ap-computer-science-a-java-quick-reference_0.pdf>`_ that you will receive during the exam so you do not need to memorize them.
 The E in the method headers below stands for the type of the element in the ArrayList; this type E can be any Object type.
 We will look at how these methods work below.